 Cordless snow shovels are very easy to store, this is one of the greatest benefits.
 They are small enough to store in a small shed or even an indoor closet.
 Cordless snow shovels are the best option for apartment or condo dwellers who need to clear snow.
 Since there is no gas to spill or fumes to smell, storing these indoors is a real option when storage space is at a premium.

 Cordless snow shovels are quite affordable.
-Most models cost between $100 and $200.
+Most models cost between $100 and $300.
 Be wary of finding cheaper versions, they may not be cordless.
-Corded models offer the same convenience, but have the added hassle of carrying a cord and the distance limits that come along with that.
+Corded models offer similar convenience, but have the added hassle of carrying a cord and the distance limits that come along with that.

 Is a cordless snow shovel recommended for me?